Errors can be correctly handled with

 from pyrogram.errors import FloodWait

-In case Pyrogram does not know anything yet about a specific error, it raises a special
+In case Pyrogram does not know anything about a specific error yet, it raises a generic error from its known category,

 Exception objects may also contain some informative values.
 For example,